benders5e/benders5e/firebender.md

 ### Energy Reading

 #### Chi Paths
 Beginning when you choose this specialization at 5th level, you learn to sense the chi paths in people and interpret their spiritual energy.
 You may use an action to touch a creature and end one disease or condition (blinded, deafened, paralyzed, or poisoned) on it.
-You can also choose to instead confer the benefits of the *Guidance* cantrip on your target.

-***
 Additionally, you can sense this energy and heat emanating from creatures even from afar.
-As an action, you can open your awareness to detect life forms around you.
+As a bonus action, you can open your awareness to detect life forms around you.
 Until the end of your next turn, you know the location of any warm-blooded life forms within your bending range that are not behind total cover.
 You know the type (human or beast) of any being whose presence you sense, but not its identity.

 You can use each of these features a number of times equal to your bending modifier.
 When you finish a Long Rest, you regain all expended uses.

 #### Healing
 At 8th level, you learn to clear blocked chi paths within creatures and redirect their energy towards wounds to speed up the healing process.
 By spending one minute concentrating on reading the chi paths in another person's body, you heal them by an amount of hit points equal to three times your firebender level.

-<div class='pageNumber auto'></div>
-<div class='footnote'>PART 2 | CLASSES</div>

-\page

 #### Mass Heal
 At 12th level, ...

 #### Minor Energybending
 At 17th level, you learn to bend the energy within people's bodies to a limited extent.
 Once per long rest, you may spend an action to do one of the following:

 - End a temporary bending block caused by bloodbending
 - Give a target advantage on one skill or saving throw for the next 24 hours

+<div class='pageNumber auto'></div>
+<div class='footnote'>PART 2 | CLASSES</div>

+\page

 - Increase one creature's hit point maximum by 10 + your firebending modifier for the next 24 hours
 - ...
 (Some kind of buff like *Guidance*)